Mildred Pierce, 1945, Warner Bros. Starring Joan Crawford, Jack Carson, Zachary Scott, Ann Blyth. Directed by Michael Curtiz. B&W, 111 minutes.

 Not everyone had complaints about working with Crawford.
 Ann Blyth later recalled her as “the kindest, most helpful human being I’ve ever worked with.
 We remained friends for many years after the film.
 I never knew that other Joan Crawford that people wrote about.”

 Crawford, whose career had been in a slump prior to this film, won the Academy Award for Best Actress in a Leading Role for Mildred Pierce.
 The film was also nominated for Best Picture, Best Actress in a Supporting Role (twice, for Eve Arden and Ann Blyth) Best Writing, Screenplay, and Best Cinematography, Black & White.
 (The Oscar for Best Picture that year went to The Lost Weekend, starring Ray Milland.)

 After seeing the film, James M. Cain, author of the novel Mildred Pierce on which the film was based, sent Joan Crawford a signed first edition of his original book.
 The inscription read: “To Joan Crawford, who brought Mildred Pierce to life just as I had always hoped she would be, and who has my lifelong gratitude.”

-Mildred’s role as wife and mother has long been debated by feminists, and analyzing it in that way, particularly in context of the times, is beyond the scope of this review.
+Mildred’s role as wife and mother has long been debated by feminists.
+Analyzing it in that way, particularly in context of the times, is beyond the scope of this review.
 Interpreting motives in fictional characters is a difficult thing to do when singular actions in film may take place simply to move a story forward.
 However, as a well-played, complex character from that era, it doesn’t get much better than Mildred Pierce.